Fentora Lawsuits: Overdose and Death

 FENTORA OVERDOSE PROBLEMS

 Fentora problems have been linked to the use of the fentanyl tablets by non-cancer patients and poor dosing instructions which have led to many doctors prescribing dangerous amounts of the drug.
-Cephalon, Inc., the maker of Fentora tablets, negligently failed to provide adequate warnings and information about the risks of overdose and death.
+Cephalon, Inc., the maker of Fentora tablets, may have failed to provide adequate warnings and information about the risks of overdose and death.

 In September 2007, a warning letter was sent to healthcare providers and the FDA issued a public health advisory regarding problems with Fentora overdose.
 There have been several reported deaths linked to the use of the drug, and the manufacturer agreed to work with the FDA to add stronger warnings to the drug's label and to provide better dosing instructions about the amount of the drug which should be prescribed.